To begin your explorations about what you have to do to construct your literature review, have a look at this resource by clicking here.

 What ought to happen is that a strategy should be developed for gathering relevant materials that relate to a focused or clearly defined topic.
 There really ought to be a point to a written commentary on literature and equally, there really should be a point to any research being undertaken.
 If there's an absence of focus, the novice is quite likely to splash about helplessly, gripped by strong currents of uncertainty.

 You see, what happens (far too frequently) is that novices (and those who haven't really planned their strategies) dive enthusiastically into an expansive ocean of literature.
-They more often than do so without thinking (first) about where they will leap.
+They more often than not do so without thinking (first) about where they will leap.
 The result is that they drown in it all!

 They end up with so much material that they flail about pointlessly and tragically, they have practically no idea about what to do with their information overload.
 Certainly, they seem unable to determine which direction they should paddle towards in order to reach a considered conclusion!
 But they do not have to drown in a sea of mainly irrelevant and often worthless information.
 They can slip on a life-jacket and survive.

 So here is that life-jacket.
 You can save yourself from drowning in readings if you simply remember that all literature reviews really must have a very specific and clearly determined purpose.
 Put another way - anyone about to craft a literature review (complete with critique) should be able to answer this question:

 What is it that you (the writer of the literature review) want your reader to understand as a result of having read your work; what is it that you want to tell them and what do you positively, totally and absolutely need them to understand?

 It's really as easy as that.
 Put another way: